skysqlinc/skysql-docs/docs/High Availability, DR/Setup Global Replication.md

 ```

-If successfull, you should see an output similar to below.
+If successful, you should see an output similar to below.

 ```bash